 Leaving this checkbox checked will display alerts about sFlowTrend-Pro, such as notification of software updates, on this client.
 If you clear the checkbox, you will not recieve any notifications on this client.
 This may be useful if, for example, you are using sFlowTrend-Pro to display network status in a public area.

 Leaving this checkbox checked will allow sFlowTrend-Pro to send reports of software problems to InMon.
 We appreciate this feedback, and it helps us improve sFlowTrend-Pro.
 If you do not want problem reports to be sent, then clear this checkbox.

 If a proxy server is required for connectivity to the Internet, this is configured by selecting the Proxies tab.
-If you are running sFlowTrend-Pro as a service, the proxy can be set for both the client and the server.
-When you are running as an application, then just one proxy can be set.→ menu item,
+The proxy can be set for both the client and the server.→ menu item,

 It is important to set the proxies if required.
 The server uses Internet connectivity to download the initial license and any subsequent updates (for example, if you renew the license), and the client uses the Internet to display product alerts.